Structure of the British Army

-The page contains the current structure of the British Army.

 The British Army is directed by the Chief of the General Staff (CGS), within Army Headquarters, which is located in Andover, Hampshire.
-Subordinate to the CGS, there is a Commander Field Army, located at Trenchard Lines, Wiltshire and a personnel and UK operations command, Home Command, located at Aldershot Garrison, Hampshire.
+Subordinate to the CGS, there is Land Forces Command, located at Trenchard Lines, Wiltshire and a personnel and UK operations command, Home Command, located at Aldershot Garrison, Hampshire.

 Introduction

 The command structure within the British Army is hierarchical; with divisions and brigades controlling groupings of units from an administrative perspective.
 Major units are battalion-sized, with minor units being company sized sub-units.
 In some regiments or corps, battalions are called regiments, and companies are called squadrons or batteries, sub-divided into platoons or troops.
 All units within the British Army service are either Regular (full-time) or Army Reserve (full-time or part-time), or a combination with sub-units of each type.

 Naming conventions of units differ for traditional British historical reasons, creating a significant opportunity for confusion; an infantry battalion is equivalent to a cavalry regiment.
 An infantry regiment is an administrative and ceremonial organisation only, and may include several battalions.
 For operational tasks, a battle group will be formed around a combat unit, supported by units or sub-units from other areas.
 An example would be a squadron of tanks attached to an armoured infantry battle group, together with a reconnaissance troop, artillery battery, and engineering support.

 Since the 1957 Defence White Paper, which re-roled British forces in Germany in favour of nuclear weapons and the end of National Service, the size of the British Army has consistently shrunk.
 Since 1990, reductions have been almost constant, through succeeding defence reviews: Options for Change (1990), Front Line First (1994), the Strategic Defence Review (1998), Delivering Security in a Changing World (2003), the Army 2020 Restructuring (2010), the Army 2020 Refine (2015), and Defence in a Competitive Age (2021).